bezhermoso/bezhermoso.github.io/_posts/2014-07-21-config-cache-reading-bundle-resources-and-caching-for-performance.markdown

 {% endhighlight %}

 Notice that the first constructor argument is an empty array.
-We have to create the actual values at run-time, using the technique describe in this [post]({% post_url 2014-07-17-locating-bundle-resources %}):
+We have to create the actual values at run-time, using the technique describe in this [post]({% post_url 2014-07-15-locating-bundle-resources %}):

 {% highlight php %}
 <?php

-namespace Acme\SitemapBundle\DependencyInjection;
+namespace TheHunt\SitemapBundle\DependencyInjection;

 use Symfony\Component\DependencyInjection\ContainerBuilder;
 use Symfony\Component\HttpKernel\DependencyInjection\Extension;

-class AcmeSitemapExtension extends Extension
+class TheHuntSitemapExtension extends Extension
 {
     public function load(array $configs, ContainerBuilder $container)
     {